Bukit Mertajam High School: After the war

 On May 28, 1951, Penang Harbour Board presented Bukit Mertajam High School the School Bell.
 It was first rung by the Honourable, The Resident Commissioner, Mr. A. Caston who officially opened the Science Block.

 On May 15, 1952, His Excellency the High Commissioner to Malaya, Sir Gerald Temper, visited High School accompanied by Mr. Aitken, the District Officer.
 The headmaster, Mr. F.H.
 Jones took him around the school.

 In 1988, the school tradition was broken when girls were admitted into 4th Form (Senior 4) and later into other forms.
 The pupils in 4th Form were selected from various schools based on their results in the SRP ("Sijil Rendah Pelajaran"), an evolved version of Lower Certificate of Education, a Senior 3 public examination.
 However this new tradition breakout was not entirely new.
 The school had already accepted female students in smaller numbers into Sixth Forms at earlier dates.

 Bukit Mertajam High School celebrated its Golden Jubilee in 1987.

 On August 31, 1986, a tragedy occurred when the upper floor of Block B caught fire.
 The school library and four classrooms were burnt down.
 Old school magazines, reference books and other main documents were destroyed.

 In 1992 Bukit Mertajam High School was awarded The Penang State Level Sekolah Harapan Negara.
 In 1997, High School emerged as one of the earliest school in the country to make it compulsory for students to wear ties and for Muslim Students to wear Baju Melayu.
 As a Premier School (Sekolah Perdana), Bukit Mertajam High School was a pioneer school in providing Information Technology subject for both the MGCE and MHCE.

 Bukit Mertajam High School is also very reputable for its extra-curricular achievements.
 Some of the remarkable achievements are in Soccers, Rugby, Taekwondo (WTF) etc.

-Thashenndhra Jeyraj was awarded the post of Head Prefect, for a tenure of 1 year, from 2024 to 2025.